gyselroth/kube-icinga/README.md

 * Kubernetes namespaces will result in icinga service groups and host groups
 * Nodes will result in host objects
-* Ingresses will result in dummy icinga host objects (hostname ist taken from metadata.name) whereas ingress paths will get deployed as icinga services related to the ingress host object
+* Ingresses will result in dummy icinga host objects (hostname is taken from metadata.name) whereas ingress paths will get deployed as icinga services related to the ingress host object
 >**Note**: You may change this behaviour by attaching the services (ingress paths) to all kubernetes worker nodes by setting `kubernetes.ingresses.attachToNodes` to `true`.
 (This will result in many more services and checks depending on the size of your cluster!)
 * Services (ClusterIP, NodePort, LoadBalanacer) will also result in icinga host objects and service ports are icinga services.
 >**Note**: NodePort services will always be attached to each kubernetes worker node.
 See [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) services for more information.